josedlg/coronavirusnewyorkcases/README.md

 # coronavirusnewyorkcases
-tracks the cases in New York
+tracks the covid cases in New York.